-Violation of the Magnuson-Moss Act, 15 U.S.C. § 2301 (On Behalf of the Nationwide Class, or alternatively, on behalf of the Subclass)
+Violation of the Magnuson-Moss Act, 15 U.S.C. § 2301

 - 170. Plaintiff incorporates by reference all preceding allegations as though fully set forth herein. - 171.
-Plaintiff brings this claim against Defendant, on behalf of herself and the other members of the Nationwide Class, and, alternatively, the State subclass pled in Paragraph 63 (the "Classes"). - 172.
-The Magnuson-Moss Act contains, in pertinent part, the following definitions: - (1)The term "consumer product" means any tangible personal property which is distributed in commerce and which is normally used for personal, family, or household purposes (including any such property intended to be attached to or installed in any real property without regard to whether it is so attached or installed) - (3)The term "consumer" means a buyer (other than for purposes of resale) of any consumer product, any person to whom such product is transferred during the duration of an implied or written warranty (or service contract) applicable to the product, and any other person who is entitled by the terms of such warranty (or service contract) or under applicable State law to enforce against the warrantor (or service contractor) the obligations of the warranty (or service contract). - (4) The term "supplier" means any person engaged in the business of making a consumer product directly or indirectly available to consumers. - (5) The term "warrantor" means any supplier or other person who gives or offers to give a written warranty or who is or may be obligated under an implied warranty.

-(7) The term "implied warranty" means an implied warranty arising under State law (as modified by sections 2308 and 2304(a) of this title) in connection with the sale by a supplier of a consumer product.

-15 U.S.C.A. § 2301.

-- 173. Plaintiff and members of the Classes are "consumers".
+Plaintiff brings this claim against Defendant, on behalf of herself and the other members of the Class. - 172.
+The Magnuson-Moss Act contains, in pertinent part, the following definitions: - (1)The term "consumer product" means any tangible personal property which is distributed in commerce and which is normally used for personal, family, or household purposes (including any such property intended to be attached to or installed in any real property without regard to whether it is so attached or installed) - (3)The term "consumer" means a buyer (other than for purposes of resale) of any consumer product, any person to whom such product is transferred during the duration of an implied or written warranty (or service contract) applicable to the product, and any other person who is entitled by the terms of such warranty (or service contract) or under applicable State law to enforce against the warrantor (or service contractor) the obligations of the warranty (or service contract). - (4) The term "supplier" means any person engaged in the business of making a consumer product directly or indirectly available to consumers. - (5) The term "warrantor" means any supplier or other person who gives or offers to give a written warranty or who is or may be obligated under an implied warranty. - (7) The term "implied warranty" means an implied warranty arising under State law (as modified by sections 2308 and 2304(a) of this title) in connection with the sale by a supplier of a consumer product. - 15 U.S.C.A. § 2301. - 173.
+Plaintiff and members of the Clas are "consumers".
 15 U.S.C. § 2301(3). - 174.
 Defendant is a "supplier" and "warrantor."
 15 U.S.C. § 2301(4) and (5). - 175.
 The Products are consumer products.
 15 U.S.C. § 2301(1). - 176.
 This is a claim arising out of state law, per 15 U.S.C. § 2301 (7). - 177.
-Defendant impliedly warranted that the Products would be free of defects at the time of delivery, and the Products carried an implied warranty of merchantability. - 178.
-Defendant breached its warranties by offering for sale and selling the Products that were by design and construction defective and unsafe, thereby subjecting Class members who purchased the Products to damages and risks of loss and injury. - 179.
-Defendant has breached and continues to breach its written and implied warranties of safety, thereby damaging Plaintiff and the Classes, when their Products fail to perform as represented due to an undisclosed Defect. - 180.
+Defendant impliedly warranted that the Products would be free of defects at the time of delivery, and the Products carried an implied warranty of merchantability.

+- 178. Defendant breached its warranties by offering for sale and selling the Products that were by design and construction defective and unsafe, thereby subjecting Class members who purchased the Products to damages and risks of loss and injury. - 179.
+Defendant has breached and continues to breach its written and implied warranties of safety, thereby damaging Plaintiff and the Class, when their Products fail to perform as represented due to an undisclosed Defect. - 180.
 As a result of Defendant's continued breach of its warranties, Plaintiff and Class members have suffered damages. - 181.
-Plaintiff and the Classes seek full compensatory and consequential damages allowable by law, appropriate equitable relief including injunctive relief, a declaratory judgment, a court order enjoining Defendant's wrongful acts and practices, restitution, attorney's fees and costs, and any other relief to which Plaintiff and the Classes may be entitled.
+Plaintiff and the Class seek full compensatory and consequential damages allowable by law, appropriate equitable relief including injunctive relief, a declaratory judgment, a court order enjoining Defendant's wrongful acts and practices, restitution, attorney's fees and costs, and any other relief to which Plaintiff and the Class may be entitled.

-COUNT XI
+COUNT IX